missjwo/wp-community-uk-slack/README.md

 If you are subject to unacceptable behavior, notice that someone else is being subject to unacceptable behavior, or have any other concerns, please notify an administrator as soon as possible.

 The administrators are available to help participants, to block offenders, or to otherwise assist those experiencing unacceptable behavior to feel safe on the Slack team.

+You can contact an administrator privately by clicking on their name under the DIRECT MESSAGES heading on the left hand side of Slack.

 ###6.
 Scope